M66B/FairEmail/FAQ.md

 * There is no time limit on purchases, so they cannot expire
 * Google does not expose details (name, e-mail, etc) about buyers to developers
 * An application like FairEmail cannot select which Google account to use

+If you cannot solve the problem with the purchase, you will have to contact Google about it.

 <br />